felixlopz/hubrise-test-task/content/apps/deliveroo/en/connect-hubrise.md

 1. Click **Connect**.
 1. Click **Allow** to grant Deliveroo permission to access the location of your restaurant registered in HubRise.
 For accounts with multiple locations, expand the **Choose location** section to select the correct one first, and then click **Allow**.

-You have now connected the Deliveroo Bridge to your location on HubRise.
+Now that you have connected Deliveroo Bridge to your location on HubRise, a new page asks you to provide your Deliveroo location ID.
-The next step is configure the connection.

-## Location ID
+![Deliveroo location ID](../images/001-en-location-id.png)

 ---

-**IMPORTANT NOTE:** In order to connect your Deliveroo restaurant to HubRise, you need to provide a valid location ID.
+**IMPORTANT NOTE:** If you don't have a Deliveroo location ID already, follow the steps in our [FAQ](/apps/deliveroo/faqs/request-deliveroo-api-activation/) to obtain one.

 ---

-In the first configuration page after connecting the Deliveroo Bridge to HubRise, you will be asked to enter the location ID that has been assigned to you by Deliveroo.
-This is necessary to correctly route the incoming orders to your HubRise location.

-![Deliveroo location ID](../images/001-en-location-id.png)

-Once you are finished, click **Save**.
+Once you are finished, click **Save** to complete the connection process.

-[comment]: # (How can a restaurant get a location ID?
+[comment]: # 'How can a restaurant get a location ID?
 Do they need to ask Deliveroo for it?
 If so, who should they contact?
-Or can they find it in the Deliveroo back office, how?)
+Or can they find it in the Deliveroo back office, how?'